0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 - HTML Content: CloudFlae
 - Javascript Content:

--> Then redirect to another sudomain: booking.completedgustra[.]com which will only show the ClickFix if the the site detect browser fingerprinting is a Windows-based machien
+-> Then redirect to another sudomain: **booking.completedgustra[.]com** which will only show the ClickFix if the the site detect browser fingerprinting is a Windows-based machine.

+Here is the screenshot:

+We will understand this website and start to pivoting to find others that simlilar to this Website and probably we will discover the campain or the cluster of it (hopefully)

 #### Without Intial Information